 « Status Changes Required in Paragon

-Accepted Offers - When you receive an accepted offer you have 3 calendar days to change the status of that listing to either AC (Offer-Continue To Show) or Pending (No more showings).
+Accepted Offers - When you receive an accepted offer, you have 3 calendar days to change the status of that listing to either Offer-Show (AC) or Offer-No Show (PND).
 The only exception is if there is a bump clause in the offer or a short sale situation.
-If there is a bump, or if the property is a short sale, you will have 3 calendar days to either change the status to Pending (no more showings), AC, AB (Offer with Bump), or you can leave the status as Active, but you must disclose the existence of the offer in the Broker to Broker remarks (Accepted Offer Bump Clause or Accepted Offer Short Sale).
+If there is a bump, or if the property is a short sale, you will have 3 calendar days to either change the status to Offer-Show (AC), Offer-No Show (PND), Offer-Bump (AB), or you can leave the status as Active, but you must disclose the existence of the offer in the Broker to Broker remarks (Accepted Offer Bump Clause or Accepted Offer Short Sale).
 When recording an Accepted Offer, you will be prompted to enter the date of the acceptance and if there were competing offers at the time of acceptance.

 If your seller has instructed you to not disclose the existence of the offer, the status must then be changed (within 3 days) to Withdrawn by Seller until such a time as the property closes, or the offer falls through.

 You may be assessed $5/day for status changes that are not done in a timely fashion.